-Promoting Your Metabolic Health: A Focus on Pentadecanoic acid (C15:0)
+Promoting Your Metabolic Health: A Focus on Odd-Chain Pentadecanoic Acid (C15:0)

 - Our metabolism is defined by a complex series of chemical reactions that occur throughout our whole body, all the time, to keep us healthy.

 - As we age, our metabolism can falter, resulting in impaired cellular functions, faulty immune systems, foggier brains, and difficulty maintaining a healthy body weight.

 - Fatty15 contains just the good, pure powder form of C15:0, with evidence of promoting healthy metabolism in part by naturally activating receptors throughout our body that orchestrate our metabolism.*